- News & Events Archive

 - Committing anti social or criminal behaviour.

 The FIS will work with a family for up to 12 months (in some cases this could be longer).
 Each family will have a key worker who would be expected to provide an intensive level of support averaging 4 hours per week.
 This is a voluntary service and families do not have to accept support.
-In certain circumstances refusal to engage could be seen as evidence of a lack of willingness to change behaviour.
 The type of support provided by the FIS is based on the assessed needs of the family and can include but is not limited to:

 - Parenting and Family support and managing children and young peoples behaviour